Updated for 2020

 6. I’m a freelancer.
 Can I enter my own work?

 Yes!
-The NMAF has introduced the Freelancer Support Fund, which allows freelancers to submit their first two (2) entries at the discounted rate of $50 per submission.
-The regular rate of $100 will apply to any submission entered in addition to the first two.
+The NMAF has introduced the Freelancer Support Fund, which allows independent writers and creators to submit two entries at the discounted rate of Buy-One-Get-One FREE!
+The regular rate of $125 (+HST) will apply to any submission entered in addition to the first two.
 The Freelancer Support Fund applies to entries for Writing and Visual Awards, for which there is a cash prize to the winning creator of $1,000.
-Deadline is January 18, 2019.
+Deadline is January 22, 2020.

 7. What is a magazine?